m0nters/ai-dictionary-extension/README.md

 - 🎯 **Smart Detection**: Automatically detects any language
 - 📚 **Dictionary Mode**: For single words, shows pronunciation, meaning, and example sentences just like professional dictionary standards
 - 💬 **Sentence Translation**: For phrases and sentences, provides clean translations
-- 📖 **Translation History**: Automatically saves your last 20 translations with search functionality, you can delete or pin any of them as you wish
+- 📖 **Translation History**: Automatically saves translations with search functionality, you can delete or pin any of them as you wish
 - ⚡ **Fast & Lightweight**: Built with React and Vite

 ---